topalovic/duplo/README.md

 $ gem install duplo
 ```

-It's not exactly necessary to include the module, so you can work like
+It's not really necessary to include the module, you can use it
-this:
+directly:

 ```ruby
 Duplo.a2a2